 - For each object that you are removing:

 - Select the object.
 In the object’s detail page, select the Used In link in the lower-right corner.
 The object is used in the displayed metrics and reports.

-- To completely remove the object from your logical data model, you must remove references to it in these other project metadata objects.
+- To completely remove the object from your logical data model, remove references to it in these other project metadata objects.